Image source:

 Key Statistics

-Number of Dairy Cattle: Bolivia houses approximately 200,000 head of dairy cattle, the backbone of its national milk production industry.
+• Number of Dairy Cattle: Bolivia's dairy industry is supported by approximately 200,000 head of dairy cattle, which form the backbone of its national milk production capacity.

-Milk Production Volume: The nation annually produces about 600 million liters of milk, addressing both domestic needs and regional demands.
+• Milk Production Volume: The country boasts an annual production rate of about 600 million liters of milk, sufficiently catering to domestic consumption while also addressing regional demands.

-Milk Processing Volume: Of the milk produced, around 400 million liters are processed each year by Bolivia's major dairy enterprises.
+• Milk Processing Volume: Out of the total milk produced, roughly 400 million liters undergo processing each year within Bolivia's prominent dairy enterprises.

-Cheese Production Volume: Cheese plays a vital role in Bolivia's dairy sector, with annual production reaching nearly 40,000 tons.
+• Cheese Production Volume: Cheese is a key commodity in Bolivia, with an annual production volume reaching nearly 40,000 tons.

-Milk Powder and Whey Production Volume: Bolivia produces approximately 15,000 tons of milk powder and whey annually, much of which is aimed at the export market.
+• Milk Powder and Whey Production Volume: Bolivia produces approximately 15,000 tons of milk powder and whey annually, a significant portion of which is destined for export markets.

 Key Dairy Enterprises